rrumale/machine-learning-live-labs/oml-services-v2/preparation/preparation.md

 Click Next.

-* In the Review screen click on Finish to start the data load.
+* In the Review screen, click on Finish to start the data load.
 ![ADB-data-load](images/prerequisites-screenshot-11.jpg)

 * The uploading data confirmation shows up.
 ![ADB-data-load](images/prerequisites-screenshot-X11.jpg)

 * The data loading process takes less than a minute.
-When is completed notice the entry on the Data Loading tab.
+When completed, please notice the entry on the Data Loading tab.
 ![ADB-data-load-completed](images/prerequisites-screenshot-12.jpg)

-* When you click on the row you will get a confirmation.
+* When you click on the row, you will get a confirmation.
 ![ADB-data-load-completed](images/prerequisites-screenshot-X12.jpg)

 * Click OK.